The Tin Star: Plot

-Dr. McCord's horse and trap re-enter the town on McCord Day: everyone has come out to celebrate the doctor's 75th birthday, offering up a resounding chorus of "For He's A Jolly Good Fellow".
+Dr. McCord's horse and trap re-enter the town on McCord Day; everyone has come out to celebrate the doctor's 75th birthday, offering up a resounding chorus of "For He's a Jolly Good Fellow".
 It is soon obvious that the doctor is dead.
 A posse is then assembled to catch the McGaffey brothers.
 However, the posse splits from Owens – they see him as too soft for insisting the men be brought in alive – and the dangerous Bogardus becomes their leader.

 Young Kip, fascinated by the posse as they pass his house, rides out after them on the horse Morg has given him as a present.
 When Morg discovers this, he spurns Owens' pleas to join him in tracking the killers and sets off to find the boy.
 Owens eventually joins him.

-When they find Kip they also stumble upon the brothers hiding in a mountain cave.
+When they find Kip, they also stumble upon the brothers hiding in a mountain cave.
 After a gunfight in which Owens receives a bullet graze on the forehead, and a clever ploy by Morg, they successfully capture the brothers and lock them in the town jail.
-The posse, urged on by Bogardus, is baying for blood and want to lynch the pair.
+The posse, urged on by Bogardus, is baying for blood and wants to lynch the pair.
 To build the courage to complete the deed, the men get drunk in the saloon.

 Owens, demonstrating the newfound confidence and strength he has gleaned from Morg, stands against the crowd with a shotgun to defend the McGaffeys' right to a legal trial.
-Bogardus makes it clear he will face down the sheriff; Owens approaches the man alone after handing the shotgun to the newly-deputized Morg.
+Bogardus makes it clear he will face down the sheriff; Owens approaches the man alone after handing the shotgun to the newly deputized Morg.
 The mob separates, anticipating a gunfight.
 Owens confronts Bogardus and slaps him.
-This seems to take the wind out of the troublemaker and he turns away, appearing to back down.
-But, after a few steps, he turns and draws.
+This seems to take the wind out of the troublemaker, and he turns away, appearing to back down.
+After a few steps, though, he turns and draws.
 Owens guns him down.
 At this point, the lynch mob disperses.

-Owens and Millie, who has decided she will subdue her fear as best she can and marry him, bid goodbye to Morg who is happily leaving town with Nona and Kip.
+Owens and Millie, who has decided she will subdue her fear as best she can and marry him, bid goodbye to Morg, who is happily leaving town with Nona and Kip.